nghianghesi/AsyncCaching/README.md

     + Note: To run asyncMemManager.server, we need folder to save data, which is currently hardcode as <USER_HOME>/async-caching
 - DemoApp, this is aync code using AsyncMemManager, even with -Xmx64m, 10K tasks can bequeued and run properly.

+# Problems need to be solved
+  + Colisions in MemManager when multiple thread access, persisting to mem, reload objects.
+  + Efficient design to optimize accessing performance, so that lest affect to the AyncApp.

 # Detail Design (Comming)
   + Object diagram